bendangelo/EntityJS/README.md

 [EntityJS Website](http://entityjs.com) | [Demos](http://entityjs.com/demos) | [Tutorials](http://entityjs.com/tutorials) | [API](http://entityjs.com/api)

-## Version 0.3.2
+## Version 0.4.2

-* Coffeescript is now supported.
-* Assets directory is now used for external loading only.
-* Scripts directory now accepts, tmx, xml, json and coffee files.
+* Stylesheets are now automatically included.
+Place css in the styles folder.
+* Factory method added to comp
+* El comp can place elements on top of canvas
+* config.yml converted to game.json
+* Attributes inside game.json are available in js
+* Use `entityjs html` make changes to the html
+* Builds folder removed and replaced with a single build

 ## API
 Currently the [API](http://entityjs.com/api) is out of date.
 It will slowly be updated everyday.